gyakoo/spooky/README.txt

 - It randomly generates all rooms using BSP trees.
 Randomly generate room-profiles.
 - Only renders/update the room you are
 - BSP Portals were generated but does not make use of it.
 - Technically it is 2D (for collision/intersection against level).
-- Entities move in 3D
+3D for shotgun bullets.
 - Spotlight effect achieved tweaking exp fog density depending on where pixel is
 - 3 Pixel Shaders / 2 Vertex Shaders
-- Sounds created with Bfxr + Freesounds.org (see authors.txt in Assets/Sounds/ folder)
 - Uses DirectXTK lib for Audio, Input.

 What was right:
 - Reducing scope at right time
 - Not overengineering
 - Not making an engine but a game.
-Forgetting about internal code quality.
+Forgetting about internal code quality (ugly code).
 - Not data driven, all hardcoded.
 Iteration times were fast enough.

 What was wrong: